Australia to kill pigeon that crossed Pacific from Oregon

 “Next day, he rocked back up at our water feature, so I wandered out to have a look at him because he was fairly weak and he didn’t seem that afraid of me and I saw he had a blue band on his leg.
 Obviously he belongs to someone, so I managed to catch him,” he added.

-Cellis-Bird, who says he has no interest in birds “apart from my last name,” said he could no longer catch the pigeon with his bare hands since it had regained its strength.
+Celli-Bird, who says he has no interest in birds “apart from my last name,” said he could no longer catch the pigeon with his bare hands since it had regained its strength.

-He said the Oklahoma-based American Pigeon Union had confirmed that Joe was registered to an owner in Montgomery, Alabama.
+He said the Oklahoma-based American Racing Pigeon Union had confirmed that Joe was registered to an owner in Montgomery, Alabama.

 Celli-Bird said he had attempted to contact the owner, but had so far been unable to get through.

 The bird spends every day in the backyard, sometimes sitting side-by-side with a native dove on a pergola.
-Celli-Bird has been feeding it pigeon food from days of its arrival.
+Celli-Bird has been feeding it pigeon food from within days of its arrival.

 “I think that he just decided that since I’ve given him some food and he’s got a spot to drink, that’s home,” he said.